Your Brexit questions answered

 The sales price excludes:

-Any online marketplace that supports third party sellers through its platform, as they will have to account for the VAT on all the sales from those third party sellers.
+Marketplaces – Any online marketplace that supports third-party sellers through its platform, as they now have to account for the VAT on all the sales from those third party sellers.

-As is the case now – any overseas based sellers who hold stock in the UK for onward sale to UK private consumers.
+Holding stock – Any overseas-based sellers who hold stock in the UK for onward sale to UK private consumers.

 I am currently filing for my digital service sales to private consumers on VAT-MOSS (Mini-One-Stop-Shop) in the UK, what do I need to do?